theolivenbaum/resin/README.md

     }

-By implementing this interface you provide the means for Resin to perform supervised training over your data, and then query over it.
+By implementing this interface you provide the means for Resin to perform supervised training over your data, and then to query over it.

 Tokenization involves creating embeddings from your data.